Oviedo: History

 Oviedo's rich architectural tradition began with King Fruela I (757–768).
-King Fruela I of Asturias, the fourth of the Asturian monarchs, was the first decided promoter of the city as may be witnessed by his construction of both a palace and a nearby church.
+King Fruela I of Asturias, the fourth of the Asturian monarchs, was the first decided promoter of the city: he constructed both a palace and a nearby church.
 This church was later restored by Alfonso II.
-Oviedo owes to a later king, Alfonso II The Chaste (791–842), its establishment as a capital city and ruling seat as a result of the moving of the court from Pravia and the creation of the Pilgrim's Route to Santiago de Compostela, a major event in the history of Oviedo, a church dedicated to The Saviour, the Cathedral of San Salvador, and a royal palace formed the nucleus of Oviedo.
-Also constructed during Alfonso II's reign was the San Julian de los Prados church, which is one of the best preserved Asturian churches.
+Oviedo owes to a later king, Alfonso II The Chaste (791–842), its establishment as a capital city and ruling seat.
+The court was moved here from Pravia and the creation of the Pilgrim's Route to Santiago de Compostela was a major event in the history of Oviedo.
+It resulted in a church dedicated to The Saviour, the Cathedral of San Salvador.
+Together with a royal palace, these buildings formed the nucleus of Oviedo.
+Also constructed during Alfonso II's reign was San Julian de los Prados church, today one of the best preserved Asturian churches.

 Alfonso II's successor, Ramiro I (842–850), continued Alfonso II's construction streak.
-Ramiro I constructed two buildings, the Church Santa Maria del Naranco and San Miguel de Lillo.
-The Church Santa Maria de Naranco was likely to originally be Ramiro I's palace and later changed into a church.
+Ramiro I constructed two buildings, Church Santa Maria del Naranco and San Miguel de Lillo.
+Church Santa Maria de Naranco was likely originally planned as Ramiro I's palace and later changed into a church.
 By this time the Court of the Palace was centered in Oviedo, which was the main royal residence.
 This court was controlled by members of the Asturian nobility.

-Ramiro I's (842–850) eight-year tenure was uneasy, he faced rebellions from the Counts of the Palace.
+Ramiro I's (842–850) eight-year tenure was uneasy; he faced rebellions from the Counts of the Palace.
 The first rebellion against Ramiro I was led by Alroitus, and the second rebellion was led by Piniolus.
 Both of these rebellions were unsuccessful in removing Ramiro I. These rebellions may have been why Ramiro I built his palace in the mountains surrounding Oviedo, presumably away from the violence.

-During the 9th century in Oviedo, Roman style property law is common.
-9th century documents also indicate small scale aristocracies across the kingdom, as well as a large presence of a landowning peasantry.
+During the 9th century in Oviedo, Roman style property law was common.
+9th century documents indicate small scale aristocracies across the kingdom, as well as a large presence of a landowning peasantry.

-Following Ramiro I's reign, Ordoño I (850–866) came into power and began the Asturian king's father-son succession.
+Following Ramiro I's reign, Ordoño I (850–866) came into power and began the Asturian kings' father-son succession.
 Ordoño I was the first king to push southwards into Arab territory.
 Following Ordoño I's death on 27 May 866, usurpers attempted to take the throne.
 The following king Alfonso III (866–910), who was thirteen at the time, took refuge in Castile until his followers had killed the usurper.